West Hall Hill – Newmarket Site

 The Yorkshire Evening Post in September 2013 reported that Leeds councillors had criticised the ill thought-out and unsuitable wider plans, which they feared would harm the green belt between the cities.
 David Nagle (Lab, Rothwell), said he would like to support any scheme bringing jobs to the area but he shared residents concerns about the impact on the green belt and traffic.
 He claimed the green belt is under constant threat and must be protected.
 No scheme, in his opinion, should go ahead over the legitimate objections of local residents, who are very concerned about the green belt and traffic.

 Objections included approval of the height of the cold store at 42metres which is 138 feet considerably higher than any nearby construction and well above the height of the upper tree line.
+The site is unmissable from as far away as Normanton Town Hall and the distant Kings Croft Hotel at Pontefract.

 We since learn that the proposed objective of Wakefield Wildcats to re-locate to this site is not now going to take place.
 The cynical among us may be excused for thinking that the rugby proposal was a contrivance in order to shoehorn the bigger warehouse proposal through.